Samara Weaving: Personal life

 Weaving has been in a relationship with writer Jimmy Warden since meeting him on the set of The Babysitter.
 They announced their engagement on 10 March 2019 and married that same year.
+As her film career flourished, she relocated to Los Angeles.
+In December 2025, Weaving announced she was pregnant with her first child.
+Weaving gave birth to a daughter in 2026.